 Starting Appium Tests in Parallel

 When it comes to true parallelism with Appium you should strive to start tests at the same time.
-This is enabled with so called server-side execution where application and tests are manually, automatically from CI/CD or with some other method via API uploaded to the server.
-There is a significant difference compared to client-side execution as everything will be now resided on the server that communicates, runs and controls the Appium sessions on real physical devices.
+This is enabled with server-side execution where application and tests are automatically uploaded to the server from CI/CD or with some other method via API.
+There is a significant difference compared to client-side execution as everything will now reside on the server that communicates, runs and controls the Appium sessions on real physical devices.
 As the test can pretty much identical for both Android and iOS, however, devices cannot be mixed in the test run.
-UI elements, the platform and many others work differently on Android and iOS so user must select whether test run will be done on either one of these platforms.
+UI elements, the platform and many others work differently on Android and iOS so the user must select whether test run will be done on either one of these platforms.

 The server-side execution brings in the true parallelism and scales up depending on test execution needs.
 When the cloud service is implemented correctly, there are no bottlenecks or things slowing down the parallel execution of test runs.
-This is why Testdroid Cloud provided unlimited number of devices for a server-side Appium test execution.
+This is why Bitbar Testing provided an unlimited number of devices for server-side Appium test execution.

-One of the benefits also to use server-side execution is that you don’t need to configure any test run specific details in desired capabilities, but only those for application, package and how you want it get executed.
+One of the benefits also to use server-side execution is that you don’t need to configure any test run specific details in desired capabilities, but only those for application, package and how you want it to get executed.
 Parallelism in this context also means that the test package will be identical on each device and even on iOS the system will take care of provisioning packages.
-In few words, this is the feature that makes Appium to run simultaneously on yet hundreds of unique devices.
-Try Appium parallel test runs out!
+In few words, this is the feature that makes Appium run simultaneously on yet hundreds of unique devices.
+Sign up for a free trial of Bitbar Testing and try Appium parallel test runs!